 This summary highlights information contained elsewhere in this prospectus.
 This summary does not contain all of the information you should consider before investing in our common stock.
-You should read this entire prospectus carefully, especially the "Risk factors" section beginning on page 12 and our consolidated financial statements and the related notes appearing at the end of this prospectus, before making an investment decision.
+You should read this entire prospectus carefully, especially the "Risk factors" section beginning on page 15 and our consolidated financial statements and the related notes appearing at the end of this prospectus, before making an investment decision.
 As used in this prospectus, unless the context otherwise requires, references to "we," "us," "our" and "Selecta" refer to Selecta Biosciences, Inc. together with its consolidated subsidiaries.

 We are a clinical-stage biopharmaceutical company using our proprietary synthetic vaccine particle, or SVP, technology to discover and develop targeted therapies that are designed to modulate the immune system to effectively and safely treat rare and serious diseases.
 Many such diseases are treated with biologic therapies that are foreign to the patient's immune system and, therefore, elicit an undesired immune response.
 Of particular concern are anti-drug antibodies, or ADAs, which are produced by the immune system in response to biologic therapy and can adversely affect the efficacy and safety of treatment.
 Our proprietary SVP technology encapsulates an immunomodulator in biodegradable nanoparticles to induce antigen-specific immune tolerance to mitigate the formation of ADAs in response to life-sustaining biologic drugs.
-We believe our SVP technology has the potential for broad applications to both enhance existing biologic drugs and enable novel therapies.
-Our lead product candidate, SEL-212, is a therapeutic enzyme designed to be the first biologic treatment for gout that durably controls uric acid in refractory gout and dissolves and removes harmful deposits of uric acid crystals in chronic tophaceous gout, each a painful and debilitating disease with unmet medical need.
+We believe our SVP technology has the potential for broad applications to both enhance existing biologic treatment for gout that durably controls uric acid in refractory gout and dissolves and removes harmful deposits of uric acid crystals in chronic tophaceous gout, each a painful and debilitating disease with unmet medical need.
 SEL-212 is currently in a comprehensive Phase 1/2 clinical program.
-The Phase 1/2 clinical program is comprised of two Phase 1 clinical trials and a Phase 2 clinical trial, and is designed to evaluate the ability of SEL-212 to control uric acid levels and mitigate the formation of ADAs.
-We expect to receive final data from both Phase 1 clinical trials in the first half of 2016 and initiate the Phase 2 clinical trial in the second half of 2016.
+The Phase 1/2 clinical program is comprised of two Phase 1 clinical trials and a Phase 2 clinical trial, we believe that SEL-212 has the potential to control serum uric acid levels for at least 30 days after a single dose by mitigating the formation of ADAs in response to the therapeutic enzyme.
+We expect to receive final data from both Phase 1 clinical trials and initiate the Phase 2 clinical trial in the second half of 2016.

 Despite rapid advancement in biologic treatment of rare and serious diseases, many biologic therapies are not broadly effective because they are exogenous proteins that are foreign to the patient's immune system and, therefore, may elicit an immune response, known as immunogenicity.
 Undesired immunogenicity includes the formation of ADAs that can compromise the drug's efficacy and cause serious allergic reactions.
 The formation of ADAs is known to occur in established treatments such as enzyme and protein replacement therapies, as well as in novel technologies, such as gene therapy and antibody-drug conjugates.
 ADAs can start developing in the body with the first dose of a biologic therapy and can render subsequent doses ineffective or unsafe, potentially depriving patients of life-saving therapeutic options and limiting the likelihood of success for many otherwise promising novel biologic drugs and technologies.
-We believe our SVP technology has the potential to overcome these limitations of biologic treatments.
+We believe the co-administration of our SVP technology applied to the mitigation of ADAs for a wide range of biologics.